Social Work Licensure Requirements in New York

 Becoming an LMSW in New York

 A social work student should enroll in a program that is CSWE-accredited and/or has been deemed license qualifying by the New York Board.
-One will also need to make sure that they have training in child abuse identification and reporting.
-If your program was not registered in New York, you will need to submit a certificate of completion separately when you apply for licensing.
+Equivalent education may be accepted.
+Prospective social workers will also need to make sure that they have training in child abuse identification and reporting.
+The Board will require additional documentation if the program was not registered in New York.

 Graduates must take the master’s level licensing exam through the ASWB.
 In order to receive permission to register, a candidate must have an application for licensure on file with the New York Board.
 The combined application/ initial registration fee is $294 – it is partially refundable under some circumstances.
 Click here to download the application.

 An LMSW who has not yet fulfilled the examination requirement may practice under a limited permit for up to a year.
 A limited permit is only good for a particular workplace and does not transfer.
 There is an additional $70 fee.